 MRS. BARNES KILLINGSWORTH Montgomery, and in the Fifth District, the Rev. J. C. Killingsworth of Forrest County is running against William Colmer.
-Mrs. Barnes, director of special projects for the Delta Ministry, has been saying that better education is the way to "bring meaningful change to the lives of the dispossessed."
-"The more you review the products of education in Mississippi among Negroes," she said, "the more you come to realize that this is the basic problem.
+1 Mrs. Barnes, director of special projects for the Delta Ministry, has been saying that better education is the way to "bring meaningful change to the "The more you review the products of education in Mississippi among Negroes," she said, "the more you come to realize that this is the basic problem.
 It is a vicious circle, because people in the instructional field are products of the same situation."
 School integration, she said, is not the answer: "We must strive for quality education in all schools."
 Mrs. Barnes has also called for a federal law on compulsory school attendance, welfare benefits that meet the needs of the recipients, and food stamps for all needy families.

-more than 1,300 Negroes registered to vote in Washington County alone, Although Negroes make up a majority of the population in her 15-county district. registered white voters still outnumber Besides Abernathy, Mrs. Barnes faces another proven white vote-getter in Hebert Ladner, Mississippi secre- Hall and Mrs. Barnes both decided to run April 4, the night the Rev. Martin Luther King Jr. was killed.
+After she announced her candidacy, more than 1,300 Negroes registered to vote in Washington County alone, Although Negroes make up a majority of the population in her 15-county district, registered white voters still outnumber black voters.
+Besides Abernathy, Mrs. Barnes faces another proven white vote-getter in Hebert Ladner, Mississippi secretary of state.
+Hall and Mrs. Barnes both decided to run April 4, the night the Rev. Markin Luther King Jr. was killed.
 Hall said Dr. King's death wasn't what influenced him to run, but "I hope it will generate some thinking among the peoples about what he stood for.
 Sometimes in a crisis they understand more--maybe this will get people thinking and ready to move into politics."
 In 1957, Hall became the first Negro in Issaquena County to pay the poll tax.
 He has been a member of the Mississippi Freedom Democratic Party since it began.
-"I am a farmer," said Hall, "and I support programs that will assist the small farmers of our district....I would demand that the U.S. Department of Agriculture enforce its rule that tenants and sharecroppers not be evicted to increase a farmer's cotton allotment."

-Hall owns a 66-acre farm in Issaque na County.
+"I am a farmer," said Hall, "and I support programs that will assist the small farmers of our district. . . .
+I would demand that the U.S. Department of Agriculture enforce its rule that tenants and sharecroppers not be evicted to increase a farmer's cotton allotment."
+Hall owns a 66-acre farm in Issagu na County.
 "The land I own today is the land that in 1941 I cleared for \$1 a day with an axe from before sunrise to when the moon rise at night," he said.
-Killingsworth has long been in the front lines of the civil rights movement --leading protests and demonstrations in Kemper and Clarke counties, and now in Hattiesburg.
+Killingsworth has long been in the front lines of the civil rights movement --leading protests and demonstrations in Kemper and Clarke counties, and now in Hattlesburg.
 He has urged that the U. S. "stop the unfair use of young Negro men" in the Viet Nam war.
-Another black candidate in Tuesday's election is W. Albert Jones of Meridian, who is running against 16 white opponents for beat 5 supervisor in Lauder- And Agriculture Department PPC Battles Mud
+Another black candidate in Tuesday's election is W. Albert Jones of Meridian, who is running against 16 white opponents for beat 5 supervisor in Lauderdale County.
+Mrs. Lessie Mae McNabb--lost in her beat and in the county.
+But he didn't mention that the other two--Mrs. Marv C. Smith and Arthur Lee Comer--won in their mostly-Negro beats while los- This is the second time since the Voting Rights Act of 1965 that the Barbour County DEC has been called into federal court for changing its 30-year-old system of electing members by beats.